-Here, you’ll be looking at country of origin, carrier and type, along with messenger use (for instance if the phone number is connected to Whatsapp, Telegram or Viber).
+Here, you’ll be looking at country of origin, carrier, and type, along with instant messenger use (for instance, whether the phone number is connected to WhatsApp, Telegram or Viber).

 Key Takeaways: Reducing Return Fraud

 Return fraud is increasing, and it puts retailers in a challenging position.
-Making their return policies too strict could see them lose business.
-If they’re too lax, unscrupulous buyers and competitors will abuse it.
+Making your return policy too strict could see you lose business.
+If it’s too lax, unscrupulous buyers and competitors will abuse it.

-But thanks to modern tools for preventing fraud, you can easily flag suspicious shoppers, without technical skills or a dedicated loss-prevention budget.
+But thanks to modern tools for preventing fraud, you can easily flag suspicious shoppers without technical skills or the need for a dedicated loss-prevention budget.